 - Personal 1st aid kit (blisters, band-aid’s etc.)

 - Warm and weatherproof clothing for moderate periods of inactivity in the mountains.

 If you need to rent equipment, Powder Rentals in Revelstoke have shovels, probes, transceivers, touring skis with skins, splitboards with skins, poles and boots.
 They offer a 10% discount to course participants.
 You can call them at 250-814 4POW (4769) or visit their website.

-I ask that participants are confident skiing/riding advanced terrain at a typical ski area (eg. Black Diamond runs at RMR, Whistler, Kicking Horse).
+Participants must be at least 19 years old (unless accompanied by a parent) and confident skiing/riding advanced terrain at a typical ski area (eg. Black Diamond runs at RMR, Whistler, Kicking Horse).
 This will allow us to safely access more interesting terrain in early season conditions to maximize learning opportunities.
-If you are unsure of your ability pleasecontact me.
+We won't be plan on skiing anything very steep, but skiing out the hiking trail down Connaught Creek or navigating the alder at the bottom of NRC Gullies safely in early season conditions requires good ski/snowboard control.
+If you are unsure of your ability please send me an email.

 Dates and Prices

 AST Level 1 course dates for winter 2022/2023